vidboda/MobiDetails/README.md

 It also includes an API for programmatic access.

-It is currently under intense development, the beat version is accessible at:
+It is currently under intense development, the beta version is accessible at:

 https://mobidetails.iurc.montp.inserm.fr/MD/